-The polls have been narrowing in Scotland’s independence referendum debate with the vote less than two weeks away.
-Alan Renwick reflects on whether the Yes campaign really could pull off an unexpected victory.
-He argues that while momentum is currently with the Yes side, the most likely result still remains a narrow No vote.
+The polls have been narrowing in Scotland’s independence referendum debate with the vote just over two weeks away.
+Alan Renwick reflects here on whether the ‘Yes’ campaign really could pull off an unexpected victory.

 I wrote a piece for the Telegraph a couple of weeks ago pointing out that, if Scotland’s voters follow the patterns seen in most referendums around the world, they will vote ‘No’ to independence on 18th September.
 The polls have consistently shown a lead for ‘No’.
 And opinion generally shifts in the direction of the status quo in the final stage of a referendum campaign.
 Since then, however, the polls seem to have shown the reverse pattern: opinion seems to be shifting towards ‘Yes’, not ‘No’.
 So what is going on?
 Could Scotland really buck the trend?